MVIG-SJTU/AlphaPose/README.md

 Output (format, keypoint index ordering, etc.) in [doc/output.md](doc/output.md).

 ## Speeding Up AlphaPose
-We provide a `fast` mode for human-detection that disables multi-scale tesing.
+We provide a `fast` mode for human-detection that disables multi-scale testing.
 You can turn it on by adding `--mode fast`.

 And if you have multiple gpus on your machine or have large gpu memories, you can speed up the pose estimation step by using multi-gpu testing or large batch tesing with:
 ```